 If you feel compelled to remove whatever material is being complained of straight away, take records first.
 Any screenshots must be formatted so we can prove their date.
 It may be better to have our skilled legal support do the job for you before you delete.

-Once the letter comes to our copyright solicitors, we will triage the situation – establishing whether there is a real risk of imminent litigation and if so in what jurisdiction, for what cause and with what consequences.
+Once the copyright infringement letter or copyright takedown notice comes to our copyright lawyers, we will triage the situation – establishing whether there is a real risk of imminent litigation and if so in what jurisdiction, for what cause and with what consequences.
 Then we will help you form a strategy.

 A good strategy is a logical result of:

 - Identifying what this claim means to you and

 - Understanding what is likely to happen next.

 This requires teamwork.
 Here are just a few of the questions our experts will consider – some you will answer, some we will:

 - Who sent the letter?
 Solicitor?
 Business owner?
 What is their reputation?

 - What’s the backstory?
 Is there a prior relationship?